 What belongings should your child take with you when he or she is removed from your home?

 Depending on where your child is removed from, they could be limited from bringing much of anything with him or her to a foster family’s home.
 However, if he or she is removed from your home, then you may be able to help him or her pack up some clothes, a toothbrush, and toys to help ease the transition.

 If your child is taken to a foster home from their school or another location that is not your home, then CPS or the foster family will provide your child with what they need as far as everyday essentials are concerned.
 Typically, what happens is that you will be allowed to pack up additional items for your child and bring them to him or her during a visitation session.

 What kind of home will your child be taken to after the removal occurs?

 It is possible that CPS will not tell you where your child is going to be placed.
 Their reasoning for doing so is typical because there is a concern that you will be a threat to harm the caregivers or otherwise interfere with the foster process.
 As a result, CPS may refuse to tell you where your child is going to be taken.
-Instead, your child will be taken to a third party home or visitation facility in order to allow you to see him or her.
+Instead, your child will be taken to a third-party home or visitation facility to allow you to see him or her.

 Do you have the ability to determine where your child will be residing?

-You can and should provide CPS will the names and contact information for persons that you would prefer your child to reside with you are waking on your safety plan or whatever goals that you have agreed to with CPS.
+You can and should provide CPS will the names and contact information for persons that you would prefer your child to reside with you are waking on your safety plan or whatever goals you have agreed to with CPS.
 Shelters that provide temporary care for children in the initial days after removal are common landing places.
 This is especially true if you do not provide CPS with any alternatives.

 Letting the family member know that CPS may be contacting them directly to discuss this possibility is a polite way to do so.
 Many people will not cooperate with CPS not for any ill will towards them, but from sheer lack of knowledge as to who they are.